 Approximately 10 – 14 days following the fusion, at a time when the majority of culture wells are nearly 50% confluent, supernatants are collected from each well for screening.
 The investigator will be notified one or two days prior to supernatant harvest.
 The investigator should be prepared to screen 300 -1000 individual wells.
 About 125 μl of supernatant is harvested from each well.
-Screening results are required within 48 hours to insure that positive cultures do not overgrow or die.
+Screening results are required within 48 hours to ensure that positive cultures do not overgrow or die.

-Prior to fusion and screening the investigator should fine tune their screening strategy, using control serum and immune serum.
+Prior to fusion and screening the investigator should fine-tune their screening strategy, using control serum and immune serum.
 This is the time to be sure that all reagents are available and that proper dilutions of secondary reagents are known.
 The method of screening should be designed to identify hybridomas secreting antibodies that are specific and will function in the manner desired by the researcher.
 Common screening protocols include: ELISA, Western Blot Analysis, Immunoprecipitation of radiolabeled protein, Ligand Binding Inhibition, FACS or Bioassay screen for the desired function.
 Dr. Sheehan is available to discuss these methods; a few factors to consider are as follows:

 - Are suitable quantities of antigen/cells available to test individual wells, or will samples need to be pooled and then retested?

-- Is the screening assay specific?
+- Is the screening assay-specific?
 If an animal is immunized with a fusion protein, can the investigator differentiate between reactivity to the antigen vs. carrier?
 Has the investigator monitored reactivity to both transfected and non-transfected cells?

 - Can the screening method be completed and analyzed within two days?

 - Is a two-tiered screening method needed?
-One to identify antigen specific hybridomas and another to isolate mAb with specific functions or subclasses.
+One to identify antigen-specific hybridomas and another to isolate mAb with specific functions or subclasses.

 - Are the appropriate secondary reagents identified and titered?
 This is particularly important when screening Armenian hamster fusions.
 Choose secondary reagents that bind only IgG species to avoid identification of IgM secreting mAbs.

 - Remember – you only get what you screen for.
-Antibodies that bind recombinant protein may not necessarily block function or work for immunohistochemisty.
+Antibodies that bind recombinant protein may not necessarily block function or work for immunohistochemistry.
 Multi-tiered screening assays are essential to identify the best mAb.